Monday, 1 January 2024

 Marxists have long understood that what the ruling class calls common sense is only the ideologically driven worldview of the dominant property owning classes.
 Free market Liberal economic doctrine had this character to it, at least until the financial crash of the late 2000s, and is still pushed by elements within mainstream political parties, despite the last fifteen years of near flat growth as a result of the casino going broke.
 Imputing an 'ideological' character to the beliefs of one's political enemies is a commonplace strategy as much on the Right as it is on the Left.
 We always wish to believe our side has a better grasp of reality, whereas our opponents only deal in pipe dreams and mystification.
 In doing so we immediately devalue the political aims and methods of the other side, so much so that any attempt to find common ground would be futile.
 Thus the common sense / ideology opposition is a real political antagonism that cannot be resolved within the deliberative mechanisms of the Liberal State.

 Consequently this adds a sharp edge to the accusations around activist (read ideologically driven, partisan) bureaucracy.
 Since what is at stake is a battle over different visions of reality, there can be no debate or political resolution which might find a mutually acceptable compromise.
 There simply isn't enough common ground.
 We see this absolute polarisation at work in all the major social struggles of the day, whether it's trans activists claiming critics of "gender affirmative healthcare" are supporting genocide; or opponents of mass immigration accusing lawyers and human rights activists of engineering the replacement of white Europeans.
-The lack of a leading political culture to suppress these extremes while mediating between different value claims and forms-of-life is one of reasons all social conflict now looks like a life or death struggle.
+The lack of a leading political culture to suppress these extremes while mediating between different value claims and forms-of-life is one of the reasons all social conflict now looks like a life or death struggle.

 One thing all sides have in common, which rises to the surface in fears about activist bureaucracy - and to a lesser extent Leftist paranoia about institutional bias and hidden Fascist agendas, is the latent Western myth of a neutral and benign civil power which somehow rises above the multitude of value claims and competing forms-of-life to resolve, like a beautifully engineered machine of governance, all those conflicts that threaten to dissolve the commonwealth.
 Everyone wants the administrative state to rule according to principles of sound rational governance, for its authority to be generally recognised, and its decisions to be accepted as Just.
 But this is a fantasy, because at a time of crisis above all what we want is for the administration to rule in our favour, and if it doesn't then it simply can't be rational or neutral or Just.